Chery QQ3: Copying controversy

 General Motors claimed the car was a copy of the Daewoo Matiz (which is marketed in some countries as the Chevrolet Spark) and sued Chery in a Chinese court.
 The Detroit News reported that "the dispute reflects the confusion, risks and ambitions in China's new auto industry, where global carmakers are battling pugnacious upstarts for a piece of what may become the world's largest auto market."

-GM China Group indicated the two vehicles "shared remarkably identical body structure, exterior design, interior design and key components" MotorAuthority.com and GM executives demonstrated the extent of the design duplication, noting for example that the doors of the QQ and those of the Spark are interchangeable.
+The GM China Group indicated the two vehicles "shared remarkably identical body structure, exterior design, interior design and key components".
+MotorAuthority.com and GM executives demonstrated the extent of the design duplication, noting for example that the doors of the QQ and those of the Spark are interchangeable.

-Chery always denied having copied the design, they maintained they had paid to acquire the design.
-It seems likely that Chery somehow acquired the design, but it is entirely possible that they didn’t pay Daewoo.
+The Chery has always denied copying the design, stating that they paid to acquire it.
+While it seems likely that Chery somehow obtained the design, it is entirely possible that they did not pay Daewoo.

 Safety

 Though the Chery QQ and the Daewoo Matiz are superficially similar cars, their safety ratings differ dramatically.

+Euro NCAP

 A Euro NCAP front offset crash test showed that the driver's injuries in the QQ are worse than those sustained in the Matiz.
 Upon impact, the QQ driver will most likely suffer severe (possibly fatal) head trauma, and trauma to the neck and chest areas.
 The first generation Daewoo Matiz achieved a three/two star driver/passenger Euro NCAP rating.

+South Africa

-The African version of the QQ3 with no airbags and no ABS received 0 stars for adult occupants and 0 stars for infants from Global NCAP in 2017 (similar to Latin NCAP 2013).
+The South African version of the QQ3 with no airbags and no ABS received 0 stars for adult occupants and 0 stars for infants from Global NCAP 1.0 in 2017 (similar to Latin NCAP 2013).